kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 ----------------------------------

 Procedures allow you to process layers before they are exported.
-To add procedures before the export of each layer, press the "Add Procedure..." button and select one of the available procedures, or add a [custom procedure](#Adding-Custom-Procedures).
+To add procedures before the export of each layer, press the `Add Procedure...` button and select one of the available procedures, or add a [custom procedure](#Adding-Custom-Procedures).

 For each added procedure, you may perform any of the following:
 * enable and disable the procedure,